UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Setup.md

 ### 1.4.1 ⭐ [Automated] Install Catkin Workspace + Hardware Setup

-0. Install ROS and configure the environment necessary from previous section
+0. Install ROS and configure the environment necessary from previous section, and SSH authenticated with Github, see instruction @ [0.2 SSH Keys & Github](#02-SSH-Keys-Github)

 1. Clone configurations: